 We suggest the highlighted books in the above list as particularly helpful.
+There is a Referencing Guide within your course for all Level 4 and 5 courses.

 There are several referencing tools online that can be used to manage bibliographies and references that you might find helpful: